Jookz/Jonnys-nc-news/README.md

 Hosted version can be found at : https://nc-news-6m81.onrender.com/

+This API has been built for the purpose of accessing application data programmatically.
+The intention is to mimic a real world backend service (such as Reddit) which should provide this information to the front end architecture.

 To clone this repo, navigate to your desired file and use the command:

 git clone https://github.com/Jookz/Jonnys-nc-news